Financial tips for couples marrying later in life.

 Getting married is one of life’s most significant milestones.
 A wedding is a joyous occasion, one that you are sure to remember for the rest of your life.

 For some couples—particularly those who are young—merging two lives is easy.
-That’s because they generally have few assets or ties, and are flexible when it comes to their lifestyles and careers.
+That’s because younger people generally have few assets, and are flexible when it comes to their lifestyles and careers.

 But for those who marry later in life, things can be a bit more complicated.
 By the time they reach their 30s and 40s, many people have built up substantial assets, have significant ties to their communities, and are well entrenched in their careers.
 Some may even have children from previous relationships.

 If you and your soon-to-be-spouse fall into the second category, there are a number of important financial issues that you may want to discuss before tying the knot.
 Let’s take a look at just a few: